17 November 2013

 In the past week, web search returns have been inundated with "blog"

-references to Biggles that have nothing whatever to do with Biggles or
+references to Biggles that have nothing whatever to do with Biggles

-W E Johns.
+or W E Johns.
 The key words are inserted into political articles; presumably

-the writers have noticed the popularity of certain figures and just put
+the writers have noticed the popularity of certain figures and just

-squash such obvious misuse of search engines.
+was concerned to squash such obvious misuse of search engines.

 23rd April 2010